Kanchanjangha

-Kanchanjangha: Rise is a 2019 Indian Assamese-language action drama film directed by Zubeen Garg and produced by Zubeen Garg, Garima Saikia Garg and Shyamantak Gautam under the banner of "Eye Creation Productions" and "Zeal Creations".
+Kanchanjangha: Rise is a 2019 Indian Assamese-language action drama film directed by Zubeen Garg, who co-produced it with Garima Saikia Garg and Shyamantak Gautam under the banner of "Eye Creation Productions" and "Zeal Creations".
 The film features Zubeen Garg in lead role and Pabitra Rabha, Pinky Sharma, Sasanka Samir in supporting roles.
 Zubeen Garg wrote the story and screenplay for the film.